English

 Offers specialized study in interest areas.
 Areas may include special courses in mythology, American culture, adolescent literature, or other concentrations.
 Prereq: ENG-105 or ENG-120

-Photo of Mariam Nawar
+Photo of Vrushti Bhatt

 Questions?